 Real power recovery should start prior to the POI voltage recovering to 0.9 pu.

 Real power should recover to full output within 1.0 seconds of POI voltage recovery to 0.9 pu.
-A modest real power reduction may be acceptable to accommodate greater reactive power injection.
+A modest real power reduction of no more than 5% of Pmax may be acceptable to accommodate greater reactive power injection for sustained POI voltages in the range of 0.90 pu to 0.95 pu provided real power fully recovers when POI voltage returns to normal operating range (0.95-1.05 pu).

-An explanation, including a reference to any exempt status per ERCOT Operating Guide Section 2.9.1, Outage Coordination, shall be provided for models which indicate that the unit trips or fails to meet any of the above performance criteria.
+An explanation, including a reference to any exempt status per ERCOT Nodal Operating Guide Section 2.9.1, Outage Coordination, shall be provided for models which indicate that the unit trips or fails to meet any of the above performance criteria.

 The figures below include the examples of acceptable and unacceptable responses:

-3.1.5.5 Large Voltage Disturbance Test (High Voltage Ride-Through for IRRs, Inverter-Based Resources, and Inverter-Based Transmission Elements)
+3.1.5.5 Large Voltage Disturbance Test (High Voltage Ride-Through for Inverter-Based Resources, and Inverter-Based Transmission Elements)

-Apply the high voltage profile boundary illustrated in ERCOT Operating Guide Section 2.9.1 to the POI.
+Apply the high voltage profile boundary illustrated in ERCOT Nodal Operating Guide Section 2.9.1 to the POI.
 The profile starts at 1.0 per-unit voltage and ends at 1.1 per-unit.
 This test shall be performed for two initial conditions: with the facility operating at a 0.95 lagging power factor (at the POI) and with the facility operating at 0.95 leading power factor (at the POI).
 The model shall exhibit appropriate dynamic reactive response, AVR response, and the model shall not exhibit momentary cessation.

 During the high voltage transient, the model should provide a fast dynamic response to absorb reactive power.
 The resource should be absorbing a significant amount of reactive power at the POI during the high voltage transient, and ideally within 0.5 seconds of the transient inception.